rpokorny/dotsub-application/README.md

 ### Backend
-To run the backend in development mode, go into the `backend` directory and execte `./mvnw spring-boot:run`.
+To run the backend in development mode, go into the `backend` directory and execute `./mvnw spring-boot:run`.
 To build the backend, execute` ./mvnw clean install`.
 Once the backend is built, it can be executed  using `java -jar target/dotsub-application-1.0.0.jar`.